 This calls for more professionals equipped with the specialist skills and knowledge to meet industry demand.

-What will cyber security look like in the next 10 years?
+What will the future of cyber security look like in 10 years?

 - Organisations sponsored by nations will continue developing cyberattack technologies for defence and offence purposes.